A Bayesian information criterion for singular models: New Bayesian information criterion for singular models

+As previously stated, our point of departure is the large-sample result from (\ref{eq:wata}).
+If the learning coefficient $\lambda_i(\pi_0)$ and its multiplicity $m_i(\pi_0)$ that appear in this equation were known, then we could directly adopt the ideas in \cite{Schwarz:1978}, omit the remainder term in~(\ref{eq:wata}), and define a proxy for the marginal likelihood $L(\model_i)$ as

-The data-generating distribution being unknown, however, we propose to follow the standard Bayesian approach and to assign a probability distribution $Q_i$ to the distributions in model $\model_i$.
-We then eliminate the unknown distribution $\pi_0$ by marginalization.
-In other words, we compute an approximation to $L(\model_i)$ as
+However, in practice, $\lambda_i(\pi_0)$ and $m_i(\pi_0)$ are unknown.
+We thus propose to apply standard Bayesian thinking and average the different possible approximations $L'_{\pi_0}(\model_i)$ from~(\ref{eq:watanabe-approx-pi0}) by assigning a probability measure $Q_i$ to the distributions in model $\model_i$.
+In other words, we eliminate the unknown distribution $\pi_0$ by marginalization and compute an approximation to $L(\model_i)$ as

-The crux of the matter now becomes choosing an appropriate measure $Q_i$.
-Before discussing particular choices for $Q_i$, we stress that any choice for $Q_i$ reduces to Schwarz's criterion in the regular case.
+The crux of the matter now becomes choosing an appropriate probability measure $Q_i$.